 For additional information about Federal financial aid programs view the U.S. Department of Education Student Guide

-Federal Supplemental Educational Opportunity Grants (FSEOG) - A federally funded program for students, enrolled at least half time, with calculated exceptional need and are subject to the availability of funds.
+Federal Supplemental Educational Opportunity Grants (FSEOG) - A federally funded program for students with calculated exceptional need and are subject to the availability of funds.
 Priority is given to students who receive Federal Pell Grants.
 Award amounts depend on a student's need and the level of funding received by the College.
 Grants range from a minimum of $100 to a maximum of $4,000.
 Students are required to complete a FAFSA annually for consideration.
 Funds are credited to the student's tuition account approximately one week after the end of the add/drop period for the semester.

 TEACH Grant Program

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
 Undergraduates may receive up to $16,000 and graduate students up to $ 8,000.
 Students enrolled less than full-time are eligible, but the maximum grant will be reduced.
 The grant is also available for post-baccalaureate teacher certification coursework.
 This grant may be subject to federal sequestions reductions.